 If you legally took videos of workers spraying, consider if their faces are showing and how you present the photos or video.
 Consider your tone.
 Obscure faces if possible.
 We do not want to single out workers or shame them.
 They have the some of the highest pesticide exposure - and we also need to remember that more often than not, they may have been convinced that what they are applying is perfectly safe.

 We want groundskeepers and landscapers to adopt organic practices.
 This is not achieved by putting them up as a target for public outrage or ridicule on social media accounts or websites.
 Seriously consider this before choosing to post any pictures or videos, and always use good judgement.

 Should I call someone?

-If you suspect pesticides have been applied a manner that is illegal, you should contact your state's department of agriculture.
+If you suspect pesticides have been applied in a manner that is illegal, you should immediately contact your state's department of agriculture.
 Find your state pesticide regulatory agency here.

 Some states do not accept pictures or videos as part of their report, while others do.
 Check to see what the law is in your state.

 You may wish to contact a private attorney for civil action if this is appropriate.